jancordeiro/number-generator/README.md

-# number-generator
+# Number Generator
+---
-A random number generator
+A random number generator made with HTML, CSS and JavaScript.